Please note that Tapas no longer supports Internet Explorer.

 “Sure,” I nodded, but couldn’t come up with anything to talk about.

-He did as always.
+He did, as always.

 “You look like you could sleep for a week,” he said.

-“I’m fine…” I muttered, rubbing my eyes and trying to hold back a yawn.
+“I’m fine…” I muttered, rubbing my eyes and holding back a yawn.
 “Okay, maybe I’m a bit tired…”

 “You should go to sleep then.
 I’m taking tomorrow off from work, so I have all day to talk your ears off,” he said jokingly, getting up from the couch.